 Create a Dataset from any Data Source

-Dataset serves as a buffer level between external data sources and Metric Insights elements (Metrics and Reports).
+Datasets serve as a buffer level between Data Sources and Metric Insights elements (Metrics and Reports).

-The ultimate goal of implementing Datasets was to revamp the process of Metrics and Reports creation and make it intuitive and consistent.
+The ultimate goal of Dataset functionality is to simplify the process of Metrics and Reports creation and make it intuitive and consistent.

 2. [Info tab] Define the basics